ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 However, exceptions have the great merit of being compiled into efficient machine code.
-When implementing trial and error approaches likely to back-track often, exceptions can be used to acheive good performance.
+When implementing trial and error approaches likely to back-track often, exceptions can be used to achieve good performance.

 Exceptions belong to the type `exn` which is an [extensible sum type](/releases/latest/manual/extensiblevariants.html).